 To get a sense for how a neutrois or otherwise genderqueer person experiences their gender, it is recommended to read their stories firsthand.
 Here are a few from bloggers who have attempted to explain their gender:

-- Maddox runs Neutrois Nonsense, and sees their Neutrois identity as gender neutral.
+- Micah runs Neutrois Nonsense, and sees their Neutrois identity as gender neutral.